Laufire/kiss/Notes.md

 ## ToDos

+* Example, 'state' isn't working with the older syntax.

 * **A guide**, it's hard to remebmber things when being out of touch.

 * Support {$: {class: 'string'}}